orbiting/crowdfunding-backend/README.md

 We integrated 3 **payment services**: [Stripe](https://stripe.com), [PayPal](https://www.paypal.com) and [Postfinance](https://www.postfinance.ch/de/unternehmen/produkte/debitorenloesungen/e-payment-psp.html).
 On top of that we manually handle swiss payment slips.
 All the payment "magic" happens in [payPledge.js](graphql/resolvers/RootMutations/payPledge.js).

 We use [Google Spreadsheets](https://docs.google.com/spreadsheets) to manage user-facing messages (**"static texts"**) this API emits, see [lib/translations.js](lib/translations.js).
 Refresh this file with `npm run translations`.
 Gsheets also act as a **small CMS** for FAQs, updates and events.
 To accomplish that we wrote a small [macro](seeds/gsheets/macro.gs) which sends a GET request via a menu-item inside the spreadsheet to this API. [src/gsheets.js](src/gsheets.js) receives the message and refreshes the cached gsheet inside the DB.
+Don't use the content of this file without adapting it to your needs.

 We store our **assets** inside [Exoscale's Object Store](https://www.exoscale.ch/object-storage/).
 It provides a S3 v3 compatible API, which we talk to via [lib/uploadExoscale.js](lib/uploadExoscale.js)